bscCohort/reactProjects/react-router-lab/README.md

-### Full Stack App
+## React Router Lab

-The major focus of this lab project is to gop through basic functionalities of
+The major focus of this lab project is to go through basic functionalities of

+- React Components
-- React
+- React Hooks
 - External CSS
 - Axios
 - React Router DOM
 - Dotenv file

+### Environment Setup

+- Install the packages
+- Setup the DB
+- Setup the dotenv file
+- Setup the component directory
+- Setup the styling directory

 ### How to run this project